Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/aft_section.md

-The power on indicator light (<num>7</num>) illuminates when the [_Flares Select_](../../../systems/defensive_systems/countermeasures.md#flares-select-switch) switch is in the Normal position and either (or both) mode knobs in the [WSO cockpit](../../wso/overview.md) are in any position other than OFF.
+The power on indicator light (<num>7</num>) illuminates when the [_Flares Select_](../../../systems/defensive_systems/countermeasures.md#flares-select-switch) switch is in the Normal position and either the Chaff or Flare (or both) mode knobs in the [WSO cockpit](../../wso/overview.md) are in any position other than OFF.

 ## Anti-G Suit Control Valve